FREQUENTLY ASKED QUESTIONS

 Rest, with the leg elevated, is particularly important in the first 48 hours after discharge.

 What do I do if there are problems?

-If you have questions or concerns please telephone the Surrey Foot and Ankle Clinic Office (01483 527446) by day, or the hospital/ward where you were treated in outside office hours.
+If you have questions or concerns please telephone the Clinic Office by day, or the hospital/ward where you were treated, outside office hours.